SierraSoftworks/Iridium/README.md

    Everyone who has written code using Node.js knows about Express, to help make your life easier we've included support right out of the box for Express.
  - **Powerful Models**
    Iridium's models are designed to exist as individual files or modules within your application, this helps simplify management of your models and separates database design code from your application code.
 In addition to this, Iridium supports virtual properties, extension methods, transforms, client side property renaming and validations in an easy to understand and implement package.
+ - **Caching Support**
+   High performance web applications depend on accessing your data as quickly as possible, Iridium provides support for automated inline caching through any key-value store, allowing you to ensure that you can build the fastest application possible.
  - **Plugin Framework**
    Iridium allows the creation and use of plugins which can extend models and reduce duplicated code across models for common behavioural use cases.
 Plugins can provide custom validation, manipulate models at creation time and have the opportunity to extend instances when they are created.